msaari/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.6.2 =
+* Simple Membership plugin is now supported automatically to restrict access to posts.
+* Relevanssi can now handle orderby parameter in array format.
+* Relevanssi now blocks Easy Digital Downloads shortcodes when indexing to improve compatibility with EDD.
+* When using `fields` to only fetch post IDs, Relevanssi doesn't try to highlight post titles.
+* New action: `relevanssi_update_options` lets you adjust Relevanssi options immediately after the defaults are set.
+* Remove notices about duplicated database columns when installing the plugin.

 = 3.6.1 =
 * SECURITY: This version fixes a SQL injection vulnerability, where a site admin could theoretically inject SQL code into Relevanssi search queries.
 Doing this required access to Relevanssi settings page and in my tests, I couldn't do any damage, just break the Relevanssi search, but in any case, this vulnerability is now fixed.